MosesSupposes/Purescript-By-Example/text/chapter11.md

 (Right (Tuple "te" "st"))
 ```

 We can use the `split` function with a handful of other actions to build a basic parsing library.
-In fact, this is the approach taken by the `purescript-parsing` library.
+In fact, this is the approach taken by the `parsing` library.
 This is the power of monad transformers - we can create custom-built monads for a variety of problems, choosing the side-effects that we need, and keeping the expressiveness of do notation and applicative combinators.

 ## The ExceptT Monad Transformer

-The `purescript-transformers` package also defines the `ExceptT e` monad transformer, which is the transformer corresponding to the `Either e` monad.
+The `transformers` package also defines the `ExceptT e` monad transformer, which is the transformer corresponding to the `Either e` monad.
 It provides the following API:

 ```haskell
 class MonadError e m where